stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 All that for a triangle?

-There are a few gotchas that could result in staring at a blank screen:
+There are a couple of gotchas that could result in staring at a blank screen:

-- Although not covered in this demo the rasterizer pipeline stage specifies culling of back-facing polygons by default.
-The triangle vertices are counter-clockwise (which _should_ be the default winding order) but changing the culling mode (or disabling culling altogether) is worth checking.
+- The triangle vertices in the vertex shader are ordered counter-clockwise which _should_ be the default winding order - although not covered in this part of the demo the _rasterizer_ pipeline stage may need to be configured explicitly (or culling switched off altogether).

-- Double-check that the format of the swapchain images is as expected.

-- Walk through the configuration of the render pass and ensure that the correct load/store operations and image layouts are specified.

-- Check the arguments for the hard-coded drawing command (they are all integers and could easily be accidentally transposed).
+- The arguments for the hard-coded drawing command are all integers and can easily be accidentally transposed.

 ---